UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Conclusion

 \section{Conclusion}

-In this paper, a unified heterogeneous knowledge distillation framework, \textbf{UHKD}, is proposed, which introduces the frequency domain as a bridge for transferring intermediate representations across diverse architectures.
-By leveraging Fast Fourier Transform, the proposed Feature Transformation Module compacts and enhances teacher features, while the Feature Alignment Module learns to adapt student features into the frequency domain for robust cross-architecture alignment.
-This design addresses the limitations of prior approaches, which are constrained to homogeneous settings and rely on logits-based supervision, leading to suboptimal exploitation of intermediate semantic information.
+In this paper, a unified heterogeneous knowledge distillation framework, \textbf{UHKD}, is proposed, introducing the frequency domain as a bridge for transferring intermediate representations across diverse architectures.
+Leveraging FFT, the FTM compacts and enhances teacher features, while the FAM adapts student features for robust cross-architecture alignment.
+In this way, UHKD overcomes the limitations of prior approaches that are restricted to homogeneous settings and rely mainly on logits-based supervision, leading to suboptimal use of intermediate semantic information.

-Extensive experiments on CIFAR-100 and ImageNet-1K demonstrate that UHKD consistently delivers substantial improvements over existing approaches across a wide range of teacher-student combinations.
-These results highlight the importance of leveraging frequency-domain intermediate representations, which capture global semantics more effectively than spatial features, as a foundation for robust and generalizable heterogeneous distillation in large-scale data-centric systems.
+Extensive experiments on CIFAR-100 and ImageNet-1K demonstrate that UHKD consistently outperforms existing methods across diverse models.
+These results highlight the effectiveness of frequency-domain representations in capturing global semantics and establish UHKD as a robust and unified framework for heterogeneous knowledge transfer, offering new insights into intermediate feature alignment and promoting model compression for efficient deployment.

-Overall, UHKD establishes a general and effective framework for heterogeneous knowledge distillation, providing a systematic approach to exploit frequency-domain representations for cross-architecture feature transfer.
-Beyond achieving competitive results on CIFAR-100 and ImageNet-1K, the proposed method offers new insights into how intermediate semantic alignment can be reliably achieved across heterogeneous architectures.
-These findings contribute to the development of generalizable model compression techniques and facilitate more efficient deployment of deep networks in diverse application scenarios.